Swarantej/ethereum-dapp-crypto-token-exchange/README.md

 This is my first blockchain application built on Ethereum network.
 This includes creation of a crypto currency and Crypto Exchange web application.

+The application is deployed in Heroku server.
+URL: https://swarantej-dapp-token-exchange.herokuapp.com/ If you get an error in accessing the applciation your browser, simply wait for sometime to "wake up" the app(as it is the free service), and then refresh the page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts